Menu

 • Remote sites or offices

 Today performing a nightly or weekly backup of a system or application isn’t enough.
-Businesses are looking for CDP (continuous data protection) and near instantaneous recovery of applications and systems in the event of data loss or failure.
-The data backup solution must be able to scale, perform, be easy to use and meet the needs of a business by backing up a multitude of applications and systems.
+Businesses are looking for CDP (continuous data protection) and near-instantaneous recovery of applications and systems in the event of data loss or failure.
+A robust data backup strategy solution must be able to scale, perform, be easy to use, and meet the needs of a business by backing up a multitude of applications and systems.

-Data today is stored and accessible in a huge variety of ways, it is this complexity that makes backup more difficult to find a solution that can simply and easily backup from a diverse range of platforms.
-Most large businesses today do not rely on a single vendor for backup and this adds to the cost and complexity.
+Data today is stored and accessible in a huge variety of ways.
+It is this complexity that makes it difficult to find a data backup strategy solution that can simply and easily back up from a diverse range of platforms.
+Most large businesses today do not rely on a single vendor for backup, and this adds to the cost and complexity of implementing an effective data backup strategy.

-Humans like to generate and share data, by 2020 44,000,000,000,000,000,000,000 bytes of data will be generated annually or quite simply 44 ZB (Zettabytes) and it’s increasing, by 2025 IDC estimates we will be creating 463 EB (Exabytes) of data daily or 168 ZB annually, this is 4x the increase over 2020 estimates.
-Clearly a data backup solution needs to be able to evolve, scale and adapt to meeting these requirements.
+Humans like to generate and share data.
+By 2020, 44 ZB (zettabytes) of data were being generated annually, and it’s increasing.
+By 2025, IDC estimates we will be creating 463 EB (exabytes) of data daily or 168 ZB annually, a fourfold increase over 2020 estimates.
+Clearly, any data backup strategy solution needs to evolve, scale, and adapt to meet these requirements.

 Where is all this data coming from?

-More people having access to computers, mobile devices, drones, IoT and above all technology to enable higher resolution images, software to analyse complex data sets, messaging apps, smart technologies – phones, fridges, washing machines, TV’s … the list and possibilities are endless.
+More people have access to computers, mobile devices, drones, IoT, and above all, technology to enable higher-resolution images, software to analyse complex data sets, messaging apps, and smart technologies like phones, fridges, washing machines, and TVs.
+The list and possibilities are endless, necessitating a future-proof data backup strategy.

-The AMD EPYC 7002 Series Processors set a new standard for the modern data centre with 64-cores, 8.34 Billion transistors on a 7 nm die, these are being used to analyse and process information, just 5 years ago an Intel Xeon E5 had 18 cores and 5.5 Billion transistors on a 22nm die.
-Things are getting smaller and faster, hard disk capacities 5 years ago were at 4TB, today 18TB drives exist from Seagate, it is predicted by 2025 hard disk capacities will be 100TB!
+The AMD EPYC 7002 Series Processors set a new standard for the modern data centre with 64 cores and 8.34 billion transistors on a 7 nm die.
+These are being used to analyse and process information.
+Just five years ago, an Intel Xeon E5 had 18 cores and 5.5 billion transistors on a 22 nm die.
+Things are getting smaller and faster.
+Hard disk capacities five years ago were at 4TB, today 18TB drives exist from Seagate, and it is predicted by 2025 hard disk capacities will be 100TB.
+A well-thought-out data backup strategy is essential to manage these advancements.

 Take action?

-When I started my business 29 years ago, backup software was hideously complex to configure, was a nightmare to install, load backup agents, create backup schedules and sort out tape rotations.
-Believe it or not some companies are still doing this in 2022/2023!
+When I started my business 29 years ago, backup software was hideously complex to configure, requiring users to load backup agents, create backup schedules, and sort out tape rotations.
+Today, with the right data backup strategy, businesses can avoid these headaches and ensure reliable data protection.

 Network Performance

-The data many businesses will be generating over the next 5 years is certainly going to grow.
-That data needs to be stored protected and backed up.
-Taking steps and planning for what is going to happen now will be easier than having to deal with a mountainous issue later rather than the mole hill today.
+The data many businesses will generate over the next five years is certainly going to grow.
+That data needs to be stored, protected, and backed up.
+Planning a scalable data backup strategy now will prevent future challenges.

 Continuous Data Protection

 Any business today needs to think about running at least CDP (continuous data protection).
-There is no way in the UK our WAN link speeds are going to increase 5-10x by 2025, therefore a petascale business needs to start thinking how it can backup and store data locally in the data centre and not the cloud.
-Remember data backup should be a guarantee that you can get your data back in a timely manner.
-Restoring a file from the cloud is different to restoring 10TB’s of data residing in the cloud from the backup of a failed server.
+There is no way UK WAN link speeds will increase five to tenfold by 2025, so a petascale business needs a data backup strategy to store data locally in the data centre rather than relying solely on the cloud.
+A robust data backup strategy ensures that data can be recovered efficiently, whether restoring a single file or 10TB of data from a failed server.

 Smarter, strategic thinking.